Factbox: Sports events hit by the coronavirus epidemic

 ICE HOCKEY

-- The International Ice Hockey Federation canceled six world championship tournaments in March and April in lower divisions in Estonia, Bulgaria, Turkey, Luxembourg, Poland and Spain on the advice of the governing body's medical committee.
+* The International Ice Hockey Federation cancelled six world championship tournaments in March and April in lower divisions in Estonia, Bulgaria, Turkey, Luxembourg, Poland and Spain on the advice of the governing body's medical committee.

 SPEED SKATING